 With easy access to a variety of surrounding wine regions, it’s well worth your time to examine Cape Town’s vibrant food, wine and coffee culture.
 Sheltered by Table Mountain and cooled by an Atlantic breeze, the small inner city has a surprising selection of excellent, culturally diverse restaurants with inspired wine lists.
 There’s a passion for wine here, fueled by the area’s world-class options available at affordable prices.
-Within day-trip distance of Cape Town’s central business district (CBD), you’ll find Stellenbosch’s tropical Sauvignon Blancs, Constantia’s crisp Chenin Blancs, Franschhoek’s full-bodied reds and the renegade producers of the Swartland, who are making wine in a style all their own. —Natalie Roos
+Within day-trip distance of Cape Town’s central business district (CBD), you’ll find Stellenbosch’s tropical Chenin Blancs, Constantia’s crisp Sauvignon Blancs, Franschhoek’s full-bodied reds and the renegade producers of the Swartland, who are making wine in a style all their own. —Natalie Roos

 Where to Dine

 The best Cape Malay cuisine is served in the homes of locals.
 The Bo-Kaap Cooking Tour, a walking tour of the colorful neighborhood followed by a cooking lesson in the kitchen of local “auntie” Zainie, is a great way to experience traditional cuisine and customary hospitality.
 Find an energized vibe with on-point Mexican fare at El Burro in Greenpoint.
 Small plates inspired by street food across Asia are a highlight at Hallelujah in Kloof Nek.
 Authentic Mediterranean food from Love Thy Neighbour on Bree Street is a secret that’s worth discovering.
 La Colombe in Constantia and Cape Town hotspot The Test Kitchen are world-renowned and equal in terms of food and service, though it’s easier to get a reservation at the former.